 Instructions:

-The Optimizer tab takes a bit more data entry and shows a detailed comparison for each option and its effect on various other credits.
-To make data entry reasonable, it must be used with TaxSlayer and does not account for all factors as the manual comparison does (that would require duplicating the entire return).
+The Optimizer tab takes a bit more data entry and shows a detailed estimate for the best option and its effect on various other credits.
+To make data entry reasonable, it must be used with TaxSlayer and does not account for all factors (that would require duplicating the entire return).
 Randomly changing the amounts in the entered fields may result in nonsensical results in the other columns because the fields used rely on certain TaxSlayer calculations.
-The results are the estimated amount of change to the taxpayer's refund (or tax owed) for each option based on the original return figures.
+The results are the estimated amount of change to the taxpayer's refund (or tax owed) based on the original return figures.

 Clicking the optimize button below the results modifies the amount of scholarship amount to be made taxable, seeking a better result.